vikram-singh9/Pet_Adoption_System/readme.md

 ## 📌 Features

-- ✅ Add new pets (name, species, age, breed)
+- ✅ Add new pets (name, species, age, breed)j
 - 👀 View all available pets
 - 🐶 Adopt a pet (marks it as adopted)
 - 📄 View all adopted pets